CliffracerMerchant/BootyCrate/README.md

 - A one time or repeating reminder notification to update your shopping list and / or inventory.

 ## Planned features:
-- Multiple shopping lists and inventories with customizable names
 - Customizable (on a per shopping list / inventory basis) labels for each color
 - Auto adding all items from a recipe to the shopping list
 - Cloud data backup